 Important note: This article is not Legal Advice.
 No oneshould act, or refrain from acting, based solely upon the materials provided onthis website, any hypertext links or other general information without firstseeking appropriate legal or other professional advice.

-Depending on the nature of your business, you may need specific licenses or permits to operate legally in Ontario.
+Depending on the nature of your business or small business, you may need specific licenses or permits to operate legally in Ontario.
 This could range from municipal business licenses to specific permits for regulated industries.
-Navigating these requirements can be daunting, but Zubic Law can help identify the necessary licenses and permits for your business, streamlining the application process.
+Navigating these requirements can be daunting, but Zubic Law can help identify the necessary licenses and permits for your business in Ontario, streamlining the application process.

 Well-drafted contracts and agreements are the backbone of a secure business operation.
 They define relationships with partners, suppliers, employees, and customers, setting clear expectations and protecting your business’s interests.
 Examples of such agreements are as follows: